adamb314/ThreadHandler/README.md

 ----------------

 The scheduling scheme of the ThreadHandler library is as follows:

 1. Highest priority first.
-2. If the priority is the same then the thread with the earliest dedline is executed first.
+2. If the priority is the same then the thread with the earliest deadline is executed first.
-3. If two threads have the same dedline then the first created thread will execute first.
+3. If two threads have the same deadline then the first created thread will execute first.
-4. A thread can only be intrrupted by threads with higher priority.
+4. A thread can only be interrupted by threads with higher priority.
-5. Once a thread is executing it will block execution for all threads with lower priority untill the run function returns.
+5. Once a thread is executing it will block execution for all threads with lower priority until the run function returns.
 6. The loop function has priority -128 compared to ThreadHandler threads.

 How to use
 ----------

-A thread type is created by inhereting the Thread class:
+A thread type is created by inheriting the Thread class:

 ```c++
 class MyThread : public Thread